alexkiri/Luma-Framework/Data/Prey/Data/Prey-Luma-ReadMe.txt

   It seems to make glasses flicker in and out of view in certain levels from certain angles.
   Luma overrides the graphics menu changes from this mod, give that it exposes a lot of random and redundant stuff for user control.
   If you use it, do not apply the "autoexec.cfg" and "system.cfg" files from it, because they contain a myriad of random and unsafe changes (use the Luma version of the same files, which is compatible with this mod too).
+  Also make sure to use the version without extra ReShade filters, as these are SDR only and are not great with Luma either way.
 - 2023 - PREY - Quality of Life Enhancement Mod - https://www.nexusmods.com/prey2017/mods/99
   This shares some features with the mod above, but generally improves on them.
 - Shuttle Bay Fix - https://www.nexusmods.com/prey2017/mods/140